open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 The OpenTelemetry API has two properties responsible for the data collection:

 * `IsRecording` field of a `Span`.
-If `true` the current `Span` records tracing events (attributes, events, status, etc.), otherwise all tracing events are dropped.
+If `true` the current `Span` records tracing data (attributes, events, status, etc.), otherwise all tracing data are dropped.
 Users can use this property to determine if expensive trace events can be avoided.
 [Span Processors](#span-processor) will receive only those spans which has this field set to `true`.
 However, [Span